renovatebot/renovate/website/docs/configuration-options.md

 ## versionScheme

-Usually, each language or package manager has a specific type of "version scheme". e.g. JavaScript uses npm's semver implementation, Python uses pep440, etc. At Renovate we have also implemented some of our own, such as `docker` to address the most common way people tag versions using Docker, and `loose` as a fallback that tries semver first but otherwise just does its best to sort and compare.
+Usually, each language or package manager has a specific type of "version scheme". e.g. JavaScript uses npm's semver implementation, Python uses pep440, etc. At Renovate we have also implemented some of our own, such as `"docker"` to address the most common way people tag versions using Docker, and `"loose"` as a fallback that tries semver first but otherwise just does its best to sort and compare.

 By exposing `versionScheme` to config, it allows you to override the default version scheme for a package manager if you really need.
 In most cases it would not be recommended, but there are some cases such as Docker or Gradle where versioning is not strictly defined and you may need to specify the versioning type per-package.